rackerlabs/docs-cloud-backup/api-docs/cloud-backup-v2/api-operations/methods/post-request-to-verify-the-password-for-an-agent's-vault-v2-project-id-agents-agent-id-vault-password-verification-requests.rst

+This operation does not require a response body for the 202 response.

-**Example: Request to verify the password for an agent's vault 202 response**
+**Example: Request to verify the password for an agent's vault, HTTP 202 response**

 .. code::

    202 (Accepted)
    Location: https://cloudbackupapi.apiary-mock.com/v2/agents/8f135b4f-7a69-4b8a-947f-5e80d772fd97/vault-password-verification-request/f353f472-4931-463a-9920-1dcad25f88e7

+When the response code is 403, a response body is returned with additional information about the error.

-**Example: Request to verify the password for an agent's vault 403 response**
+**Example: Request to verify the password for an agent's vault, JSON 403 response**

 .. code::

    403 (Forbidden)
    Content-Type: application/json

    {
        "message": "Encryption is not enabled for this agent's vault."
    }